gran-software-solutions/time-tracker-lp/src/pages/agb.md

 expectations between you, our valued user, and us.

 These Terms and Conditions (**"Terms"**) are here to help define our relationship and ensure that both you and we understand the rules and guidelines when using our Service.
-This document explains the legal aspects of using Sheetty, including how you can use our Service, what we are responsible for, and what happens if things go wrong.
+This document explains the legal aspects of using Consulting Cockpit, including how you can use our Service, what we are responsible for, and what happens if things go wrong.
 It’s important that you take a few minutes to read through these Terms to understand your rights and obligations.